matbakutis/newYorkRecords/README.md

 # newYorkRecords

 ## General Assembly SECA
+A user interface for the New York Records API.
 Created by Mat Bakutis for project 3 in General Assembly's SECA program.

 ## How to Use